h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 }
 ```

-### Tool Router Configuration
+### Tool Usage
-1. Build your central decision-making system

-2. Map out key phrases to recognize:
+1. Map out key phrases for the agent to recognize:
    - Scheduling words: "schedule", "book", "availability"
    - Questions: "what", "how", "tell me about"
    - Contact management: "save", "store", "remember"

-3. Connect these phrases to the right tools
+3. Connect these phrases to the right tools by associating the tool name with the phrase in your ElevenLabs agent.

-4. Plan for when things don't go as expected

 ### Response Management
 1. Make responses sound natural in spoken form